 If you are a landlord and you own a House in Multiple Occupation, you may need a HMO Licence.
 Licensing is a mandatory requirement for all HMOs that:

 - Where some or all of the occupiers share a facility (i.e. bath, WC or kitchen).

-If you can answer ‘yes’ to all three of these criteria then you DO need a licence.
+If you can answer ‘yes’ to both of these criteria then you DO need a licence.
 Please note that it is a serious offence to operate a licensable HMO without a licence - fines of up to £20,000 can be handed down on conviction.